qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_default_jobs.rst

 libraries
 ---------
-This job should take a single key, <generator_config_ref#library|library>.
+This job should take a single key, :doc:`library <generator_config_ref#library>`.
 The *libraries* job is filled by default with your application and the qooxdoo framework library, plus any additional libraries you specify in a custom *libraries* job you added to your application's *config.json*.
 Here, you can add additional libraries and/or contributions you want to use in your application.
 See the linked reference for more information on the library key.
-Various other jobs will evaluate the *libraries* job (like <#api>, <#test>), to work on a common set of libraries.
+Various other jobs will evaluate the *libraries* job (like :doc:`#api`, :doc:`#test`), to work on a common set of libraries.

 ::

     "libraries" :
     {
       "library" : [ { "manifest" : "some/other/lib/Manifest.json" }]